pbierkortte/AI-Prompt-Toolkit/README.md

 > [!IMPORTANT]
 > The contents of this repo, including prompts, documentation, and generated outputs, are likely AI-generated or AI-assisted.

+## Purpose

+This repository serves two main purposes:

+1. **Sharing Valuable Prompts**: It's a place to share AI prompts that are too good to keep to myself.
+By making these prompts publicly available, I hope to contribute to the AI community and help others enhance their AI interactions.

+2. **Self-Updating README Challenge**: As a creative challenge, this README is designed to automatically update its Table of Contents (TOC) as new content is added.
+This demonstrates an interesting application of self-updating documentation.

 ## Contents

 <!-- TOC START -->